hanabi/hanabi.github.io/variant-specific/Pink.md

 ### Pink Fix Clues (on 1's)

-* Normally, when someone receives a number 1 clue that touches a bunch of 1's, they will play all of those 1's from right to left.
+* Normally, when someone receives a number 1 clue that touches a bunch of 1's, they will play all of those 1's from oldest to newest.
 * If a subsequent clue "fills in" one of the 1s to be a pink card, then the player will **not** play that card anymore (because it could just be any pink card in the game).
 * For example, in a 3-player game:
   * Alice clues number 1 to Bob, touching three 1's in slot 1, slot 2, and slot 3.